rjoberon/dsat/_posts/2024-07-04-finding-something-unexpected-again.markdown

 another mystery to solve.

-What I found also remarkable is the fact that 4878*201 = 980478 bytes (more than a [double density DOS formatted floppy disk could fit](https://en.wikipedia.org/wiki/List_of_floppy_disk_formats)) were used to represent very simple town signs in an uncompressed image format.
-The code to create the signs at runtime should have required much less space but maybe there was not time to write the code.
+What I found also remarkable is the fact that 4878*201 = 980478 bytes (more than a [double density DOS-formatted floppy disk could fit](https://en.wikipedia.org/wiki/List_of_floppy_disk_formats)) were used to represent very simple town signs in an uncompressed image format.
+The code to create the signs at runtime should have required much less space but maybe there was no time to write the code.

 (The [Kaitai Struct
 specification](https://github.com/rjoberon/dsat/blob/main/src/dsat.ksy)